daqhris/MissionEnrollment/README.md

 ## Frontend Components

 - `IdentityVerification.tsx`: This component handles user identity verification by validating Ethereum addresses.
 It ensures that users are properly authenticated before proceeding with attestations.
-- `OnchainAttestation.tsx`: This component manages the creation of on-chain attestations, supporting both Base and Optimism L2 rollups.
+- `OnchainAttestation.tsx`: This component manages the creation of onchain attestations, supporting both Base and Optimism L2 rollups.
 It integrates with the user's wallet using wagmi hooks and encodes POAP data for attestation.
 - `EventAttendanceVerification.tsx`: This component verifies user attendance at events using POAPs, integrating with the POAP API to fetch and validate event participation.

 ## Testing